-- We have had reference to the Environment Agency's flood map.
+- We have had reference to the Scottish Environment Protection Agency's flood map.
 The flood map identifies sites that may be at risk from sea or river flooding.
-The assessment of flood risk for the site of the subject premises is as follows: - The Property is located in a Flood Zone 1, which defines land as being assessed as having a less than 1 in 1,000 annual probability of river or sea flooding (<0.1%).
+The assessment of flood risk for the site of the subject premises is as follows: - The Property is at high risk of flooding from surface water which means that each year this area has a 10% chance of flooding. - There is no specific likelihood of river flooding identified for this area but there could still be localised effects from flooding in some places. - There is no specific likelihood of coastal flooding identified for this area but there could still be localised effects from flooding in some places.